 \section{Alternate Models for the Faint-End Behavior and Systematic Error Tests}

-As discussed in \S\ref{sec:Method} our parameterization of $L_c(M,z)$, as a double power-law in halo mass and single power-law in redshift is motivated by previous treatments \citep{Bouwens2015,Schive:2015kza}.
-These are, in turn, informed by models for the build up of dark matter halos and stellar feedback effects, which are broadly borne out by simulations \citep{Ma:2017avo}.
+As discussed in \S\ref{sec:Method} our parameterization of $L_c(M,z)$ as a double power-law in halo mass is motivated by previous treatments \citep{Bouwens2015,Schive:2015kza} which are in turn informed by stellar feedback effects that are broadly borne out by simulations \citep{Ma:2017avo}.
 Yet, our relatively limited observational handle on low luminosity galaxies at high redshifts leaves open the possibility of alternative behavior in this regime.
 Furthermore, bursty star formation may actually lead to a higher SFE in small mass halos than otherwise expected \citep{Furlanetto22_bursty}\footnote{Note, however, that this enhanced efficiency is not observed in the FIRE simulations \citep{Ma:2017avo} even though star formation is bursty in these simulations.}, and this will likely be accompanied by an enhanced scatter.
 In the following subsections we consider cases where the star formation is enhanced or suppressed, or the scatter around the UV luminosity-halo mass relationship is varied, in small mass dark matter halos relative to our fiducial model.
 We also quantify the impact of systematic uncertainties and cosmic variance on the lensed UVLF measurements.